erickbytes/lofipython/content/blog/opening-files-in-the-shell-or-terminal-with-text-editor-clis.rst

 :status: published

-Most text editors can open files from a computer's shell.
-Here are a few text editor commands that I've learned for opening a file from the command line:
+Most text editors can open files from a computer's command line shell.
+Here are 6 different text editor commands for opening a file:

 **IDLE (Python's Built-in Editor)**